highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 ⚠️ We are working on App Directory support.
 App Directory has not reached feature-parity with standard Next, so we're waiting for a stable release to lock down our integration.
 We're capturing App Directory API errors, but we've been unable to capture server-side errors from App Directory routes.

 ⚠️ Sourcemaps do not work in development mode.
-Run `yarn build && yarn start` to test compiled sourcemaps in Highlight.
+Run `yarn build && yarn start` to test compiled source maps in Highlight.

 ## Installation